opentensor/bits/README.md

 ## BITs Numbering

 BITs are assigned numbers in the order they are proposed.
-The number `0000` is reserved for the BIT template.
+The number `0000` is reserved for the BIT tenet.
 Once a BIT is accepted and merged, its number is locked and cannot be changed.

 ## Roles and Responsibilities